 - ¾ TeaSpoon Pure Greek Sea Salt available in our online shop

 - Add water if needed - 1 or 2 TableSpoons

-- Combine chickpeas, pumpkin purée, tahini, lemon juice, parsley, cumin & garlic oil, and salt and pepper in a food processor, and process until creamy and smooth.
+- Combine chickpeas, pumpkin purée, tahini, lemon juice, parsley, cumin, garlic, LIA extra virgin olive oil, salt and pepper in a food processor, and process until creamy and smooth.